 Our pupils and ensembles enjoy successes in music exams (ABRSM, LCM, Trinity) and annual music festivals such as Worcester Competitive Arts Festival (WCAF) and the Cheltenham Festival of Performing Arts (CFPA).
-In addition to numerous informal concerts, a charity concert, and formal concerts, we stage a full musical production in the spring term for all pupils in Years 3 & 4, and in the summer term for all pupils in Years 5 & 6, with two nativities, a Christingle Service and a Carol Services in the autumn term.
+In addition to numerous informal concerts, a charity concert, and formal concerts, we stage a full musical production in the spring term for all pupils in Years 3 & 4, and in the summer term for all pupils in Years 5 & 6, with two nativities, a Christingle and a Carol Service in the autumn term.

 To be at King’s Hawford is to be part of something special.
 Music is all-inclusive; there is something for everyone.

 Dance is taught as an integral part of our physical activity programme.
-All children in our Junior School take part in an annual Dance Showcase and there are many opportunities for dance within our curriculum.
+All children in our Prep School take part in an annual Dance Showcase and there are many opportunities for dance within our curriculum.
 Class-led assemblies frequently feature dance and the culmination to our arts year, the Arts Week, involves a significant dance element.
 During the week, visiting artists work with children across a range of artistic disciplines with a performance and exhibition, providing a focus at the end of the week.

 Drama is taught as a subject within the curriculum, giving children opportunities for expression and to explore mood as well as working together to produce short improvisations.
 All children are involved in our school drama presentations, with separate productions for Years 5 and 6, and Years 3 and 4, which have included popular shows such as Lion King and Grease in recent years.
 Younger children take part in Christmas productions such as a Nativity or seasonal musical performance.
 Speech and drama is popular, with excellent results being recorded in LAMDA examinations.